tirupati17/inoutexpensemanager/_pages/privacypolicy.md

 **Google Workspace API Usage**

 The Amigo - AI app uses Google Workspace APIs to access your Gmail for transaction-related emails.
 We do not use the data obtained through these APIs to develop, improve, or train generalized AI and/or machine learning models.
 The information is strictly used to provide you with insights and manage your financial activities within the app.

+**What Google User Data We Access**

+Amigo - AI accesses the following Google user data through Google Workspace APIs:

+* **Email Metadata**: Including sender, recipient, date, and subject.
+* **Email Body Content**: Only for emails containing specific transaction-related keywords and patterns relevant to banking and financial activities.

+This data is used solely for the purpose of identifying and analyzing financial transactions to help you manage your finances.

 **Changes to This Privacy Policy**